atomaszewicz/Bond/RStudio/Analysis.md

 The average change between films is -0.7 despite the fact that the mean>0 is always greater than the mean<0 (in absolute value) and that the biggest jump is always larger than the biggest drop (in absolute value).
 That means that audiences find most films worse than the last one, but when a film is better, they are very enthusiastic about the improvment (see Appendix B for a numerical study of this).

-In terms of specific metrics, we once again see that IMDb's ratings are quite muffled,
+Although RT users have the biggest one-time increase and decrease (48 and -33), RT critic scores take the cake as the most sporadic with an overall average of -1.3 and mean positive & negative changes of 19 & -19 respectively.
+Once again we see that IMDb's ratings are quite muffled, it's largest increase & decrease changes are around half the magnitude as those of the other metrics, and it's mean positive and negative changes are less than a third the size of these figures for RT users & critics.

-Before we graph these results, we add a column of the sign of the change to help visualization the positive/negatrive gain/loss in score
+The above table only tells us about the net properties of the changes, so let's make a plot to look at the individual changes between films.
+We quickly reshape using 'melt()' and add a column for the sign of the change to help visualization the positive/negative fluctuations in score.

 ```R
 #We transform to put all the ratings in one column to plot and analyze
 diff_1col<-melt(diff,id=c("Change.Number","New.Bond"))